-Adult Probation and Parole Officer (PO): Mr. Michael Hodak, Director of Indiana County Probation and/or Mr. A.J.
-Smeltz, Indiana County Probation Department.
+Adult Probation and Parole Officer (PO): The Chief Probation Officer or their Designee and/or Mr. Tyler Walls, Indiana County Probation Department.

 As a member of the Indiana County Veterans Treatment Court Team, the assigned officer will monitor accountability of social activities and home environment of all participants, as well as maintain up to date records on each participant.
 In addition, provide frequent and random drug testing and make recommendations to the Court as to the appropriate sanctions and incentives.
 The Officer shall ensure supervision of participants in Veterans Treatment Court, as well as the graduates of the program.
 The PO attends all client staffing and judicial reviews.